Key Takeaways

 Learn More →The Legal Framework: Section 1983 and the Fourth Amendment

 School resource officers are sworn law enforcement officers — typically employed by a municipal police department or county sheriff's office — who are assigned to schools through formal agreements between the law enforcement agency and the school district.
-When an SRO uses physical force on a student, the legal analysis is the same as when any other officer uses force on any other person: it is evaluated under the Fourth Amendment's prohibition on unreasonable seizures, as interpreted by the Supreme Court in Graham v.
+When a school resource officer uses physical force on a student, the legal analysis usually starts with the Fourth Amendment's prohibition on unreasonable seizures, as interpreted by the Supreme Court in Graham v.
 Connor (1989).

 The Section 1983 framework that governs all police excessive force claims applies fully.
 The student — through a parent or guardian — can file a federal lawsuit in the United States District Court alleging the officer's conduct constituted an unreasonable seizure in violation of the Fourth Amendment.
 The analysis is objective: would a reasonable officer in the same circumstances have used the same type and amount of force?

-This is where SRO cases diverge from typical street encounters.
-The circumstances that define "reasonableness" in a school are fundamentally different from those in a traffic stop or a domestic disturbance call.
-And courts — including the Tenth Circuit, which covers Oklahoma — have recognized it.
+This is where school resource officer cases diverge from typical street encounters.
+The circumstances that define "reasonableness" in a school are different from those in a traffic stop or a domestic disturbance call.
+Courts can consider that context, but the Tenth Circuit has not adopted a simple rule that every use of force against a child receives heightened protection.
+The facts and the closest precedent matter.

 Why Age and Size Change the Constitutional Calculus

 The Graham factors require courts to evaluate the severity of the crime, whether the suspect poses an immediate threat to officer or public safety, and whether the suspect is actively resisting or attempting to flee.
-When applied to children — particularly young children or students with disabilities — these factors overwhelmingly favor the student in most SRO use-of-force incidents.
+When applied to children — particularly young children or students with disabilities — those factors can strongly favor the student in many school use-of-force incidents.

 Severity of the "crime."
 Most SRO force incidents begin not with criminal activity but with school discipline issues: talking back to a teacher, refusing to leave a classroom, throwing an object, having a meltdown, or simply being defiant.
 These are not crimes that justify significant force.
 Even when the behavior could technically constitute disorderly conduct or assault on a teacher, courts evaluate the severity in context — and a 9-year-old kicking under a desk during a behavioral crisis is not the same as an adult assault suspect.

 Resistance.
-Children, particularly young children and children with autism or behavioral disabilities, often react to being grabbed by pulling away, going limp, or flailing.
-Courts have distinguished between the instinctual physical reactions of a frightened child and the "active resistance" that might justify escalated force by an officer engaging an adult suspect.
-Treating a child's panic response as resistance that justifies a takedown or prone restraint is precisely the kind of excessive force that generates liability.
+Children, particularly young children and children with autism or behavioral disabilities, may react to being grabbed by pulling away, going limp, or flailing.
+In the right case, a court may distinguish the instinctive physical reaction of a frightened child from the kind of active resistance that justifies escalated force against an adult suspect.
+Treating a child's panic response as a reason for a takedown or prone restraint can create serious civil-rights exposure.

 Municipal and School District Liability Under Monell